Stasys Pundzevičius: Occupations and World War II

 Following the Soviet occupation of Lithuania in June 1940, Pundzevičius served as Chief of Staff of the Lithuanian People's Army.
 On 2 September 1940, he was appointed commander of the 179th Rifle Division of the 29th Rifle Corps of the Red Army, however on 11 December 1940 the order was cancelled and he was fired from the armed forces.
 Political inaction was given as the reason for firing by the political commissar of the 29th Rifle Corps.
 Soon the arrests of high-ranking Lithuanian officers began and Colonel Antanas Gustaitis, the Chief of Staff of the 179th Division, was the first to be arrested.
 Pundzevičius, who did not voluntarily resign from military service, was looking for a job everywhere, but none wanted to accept him.
 Security agents regularly visited Pundzevičius' home.
 Later Pundzevičius learned from his close friends that the preparations are taking place to arrest him, thus he hid.

 Pundzevičius actively participated in the underground activities of the Lithuanian Activist Front (LAF).
 Following the start of the Soviet–German War in 1941, he was one of the organizers and managers of the June Uprising in Lithuania.
 One 24 June 1941, the National Defense Council was formed, which included div. gen. Stasys Pundzevičius, div. gen. Mikas Rėklaitis, Col. Juozas Vėbra, Kaunas Military Commandant Col. Jurgis Bobelis and Kaunas Burgomaster Kazimieras Palčiauskas.
 The members of the council were soldiers who held high positions in the army of independent Lithuania.
 On the same 24 June 1941, Pundzevičius was appointed Chief of the Lithuanian Armed Forces by the Provisional Government of Lithuania.
 He together with Stasys Raštikis advised Algirdas Klimaitis to disappear from Kaunas and not to participate in pogrom, however Klimaitis tried to excuse that he is being forced and was threatened by the German Security Police that if he refused to do so he would face punishment – execution by firing squad.
 On 15 September 1941, he together with other representatives of the LAF (e.g. Vladas Nagevičius) signed a memorandum Apie Lietuvos būklę pradėjus veikti vokiečių civilinei valdžiai Lietuvoje (About the state of Lithuania after the beginning of the German civilian government in Lithuania).
 Following it, he worked as a teacher in Kaunas until 1944.
-During the German occupation of Lithuania, Pundzevičius not only actively participated in resistance activities, but also contributed a lot to preventing the Germans from establishing a Lithuanian Legion of the Waffen-SS.
+During the German occupation of Lithuania, Pundzevičius was an active member of the Lithuanian anti-Nazi resistance and contributed to preventing the Germans from establishing a Lithuanian Legion of the Waffen-SS.

 Emigration

 In 1944, Pundzevičius departed to Germany, and in 1949 he emigrated to the United States.
-He lived in Great Neck, New York and worked as a gardener.
+He lived in Great Neck, New York, and worked as a gardener.

-Pundzevičius died on 20 October 1980 and was buried at the St. Charles Cemetery in Long Island, State of New York.
-His wife died before him.
+Pundzevičius died on 20 October 1980 and was buried at St. Charles Cemetery in Long Island, State of New York.
+His wife, Teofile (1900–1966), died before him.